Port Moresby Dive Sites… The city is located on a headland overlooking the superb natural anchorage of Fairfax Harbor.

 Conditions are much better during the northwest monsoon season and the sites on the outer reef are much more accessible.
 But the optimum conditions are during the doldrum periods, particularly so in November and early December.

-Back To: The Complete Guide to Diving Port Moresby
+Back To: A Guide to Diving Port Moresby